thaitype/kubricate/packages/env/README.md

 See the full working example: [`with-custom-stack`](https://github.com/thaitype/kubricate/tree/main/examples/with-custom-stack)

 Kubricate offers a type-safe developer experience for building Kubernetes manifests.
-It works with your existing resources, supports secret injection through loaders like `EnvLoader`, and prevents exposing secrets in YAML.
+It works with your existing resources, supports secret injection through connectors like `EnvConnector`, and prevents exposing secrets in YAML.

 ---